-- a.
-The Commission may license a registered organization to operate raffles in a municipality that has adopted the Raffles Licensing Law. - b.
-The entire net proceeds of the raffles shall go to educational, charitable, patriotic, religious or public-spirited uses and, in the case of senior citizen groups, to their support. - c.
-The Commission may adopt regulations authorizing licensees to hold events known as: - (1) "armchair races" at which wagers are placed on the outcome of previously-filmed horse races and wagerers do not know the results in advance, when the prize awarded consists of merchandise or raffle tickets only, and not cash; and - (2) "casino nights" at which players use chips or scrip purchased from the licensee to wager in games of chance known as blackjack, under/over, beat-the-dealer, chuck-a-luck, craps, roulette, bingo or similar games approved by the Commission, when the chips or scrip are redeemable for merchandise or raffle tickets only, and not for cash. - d.
+a.
+The Commission may license a registered organization to operate raffles in $\frac{1}{4}$ municipality that has adopted the Raffles Licensing Law.

+b.
+The entire net proceeds of the raffles shall go to educational, charitable, patriotic, religious or public-spirited uses and, in the case of senior citizen groups, to their support.

+c.
+The Commission may adopt regulations authorizing licensees to hold events known as: armchair races and casino nights.

+(1) "armchair races" at which wagers are placed on the outcome of previouslyfilmed horse races and wagerers do not know the results in advance, when the prize awarded consists of merchandise or raffle tickets only, and not cash; and d.
 The regulations shall establish the frequency with which armchair races and casino nights may be held, the rules of the games, the specific types and values of prizes which may be offered, the qualifications of the individuals conducting the games and other requirements which the Commission may deem pertinent.